WojciechMatuszewski/programming-notes/aws-stuff.md

 * think of it as multiple EC2 instances having the same disk

-- **automatically scales storage capacity**, when deleting shrinks, when adding resizes
+- **automatically scales storage capacity**, when deleting shrinks, when adding resizes.

 * just like s3 there are different tiers: